akm-akm/akm-whatsapp-bot/Readme.md

 ## 🔧 Default Configuration

-- Default daily limit for a normal user is `30` messages.
+- Default daily limit for a normal user is `10` messages.
 - Owner and bot moderators have no limit.
-- Default daily group limit is `50` messages.
+- Default daily group limit is `300` messages.
 - By default, abuse detection is on.
 - Default minimum group size for the bot to work in it is `3` members.
 - These values can be changed only by the bot owner.
-- When the bot is added to any group, it will auto assign any random prefix to it, which can be changed by group admins.
+- When the bot is added to any group, it will auto assign any random prefix to it, which can be changed by group admins using setprefix command.

 ## ⚠️ Troubleshooting